Project Grant Applications Guidelines

 Grants are provided for up to three years duration in support of one precisely formulated line of research.
 An outline of the proposed research is required before a full application can be invited.
 Successful applicants from the outline stage will be sent a link to our application form.
 Awards will be made following peer review.

 Applications should be of the highest quality as the scheme is very competitive.

+The award amount for the long COVID in children call is expected to be circa £100,000.
 Our maximum project grant award for the joint round with LifeArc is £250,000 across our wider remit the upper limit for a project grant is normally £200,000.
 We are happy to consider grant requests at a lower level of funding.

 Support covers salary costs, consumables and items of dedicated equipment essential for carrying out the work.
 We would expect the university or research institute to provide standard laboratory equipment and standard office computers.
 The application should not include any indirect costs such as administrative or other overheads imposed by the university or other institutions and we would not normally pay salary costs for those already employed on salaried positions.

 A research team can only apply for one grant per grant round.

 Full applications are assessed by open competition and external referees, the number of referees depending on the cost and complexity of the application.
 The applications and referee reports are then assessed by the members of our Scientific Advisory Panel.

 Project grants recommended by the Scientific Advisory Panel are submitted to Council for final approval.